Convent Glen Catholic School

-Convent Glen Catholic School (CGCS) is an Roman Catholic elementary school in Orleans, Ottawa, Ontario, Canada.
+Convent Glen Catholic School (CGCS) is a Roman Catholic elementary school in Orleans, Ottawa, Ontario, Canada.

 CGCS is one of 64 elementary schools under the Ottawa Catholic School Board.
 The school provides junior kindergarten to grade six, as well as French immersion and full day kindergarten.
 The principal is Tracey Jemmeson.

 History

-CGCS opened in 2019 as a port-a-pak complex with five classrooms, one bathroom and a combined staff and storage room.
+CGCS opened in 1976 as a port-a-pak complex with five classrooms, one bathroom and a combined staff and storage room.
 When student enrolment increased, a second port-a-pak unit was added.
 The CGCS students were bused to the Our Lady of Wisdom School for gym class and library time.